-Purpose: Maintain Existing Investment, Federal/State Mandate
+Purpose: Maintain Existing Investment, Federal/State Mandate, Other

 Rehabilitation/Replacement of the Ley Creek 42-inch wastewater force main and the Liverpool 18-inch wastewater force main.
 Both force mains have exceeded their expected service life and have resulted in costly emergency repairs and additional regulatory scrutiny.
+The project schedule is driven by a September 2019 Consent Order from NYSDEC.

-FUNDING SOURCE: Pre-2020 2020 2021 2022 2023 2024 2025 6yr Total Total: Authorized Borrowing 500 800 300 200 100 200 200 1,800 2,300 Borrowing to be Authorized 0 1,500 1,450 5,000 5,550 2,000 15,500 15,500 TOTALS 500 800 1,800 1,650 5,100 5,750 2,200 17,300 17,800
+FUNDING SOURCE: Pre-2021 2021 2022 2023 2024 2025 2026 6yr Total Total: Authorized Borrowing 650 650 650 350 1,650 2,300 Borrowing to be Authorized 0 2,950 5,000 5,550 2,000 15,500 15,500 TOTALS 650 650 3,600 5,350 5,550 2,000 17,150 17,800

 The 42-inch diameter Ley Creek force main is approximately 11,900 feet long (approx. 2.25 miles) and was constructed in 1967.
-The 18-inch diameter Liverpool force main is approximately 17,500 feet long (approx. 3.30 miles) and was constructed in 1960.
+The 18- inch diameter Liverpool force main is approximately 17,500 feet long (approx. 3.30 miles) and was constructed in 1960.
 These pipelines serve nearly the entire eastern portion of Onondaga County and support many industrial and commercial entities.
 The expected service life of a pre-stressed concrete pipe is approximated at 50 years and these pipelines have reached or exceeded their expected service life and need to be replaced or rehabilitated.
 The Ley Creek force main has failed 3 times in the past 5 years and the Liverpool force main has experienced several significant failures over the past several decades releasing raw sewage into the environment.

-In December 2017 the County Legislature (BR #194) authorized \$2.3 Million for Engineering Phase of Ley Creek/Liverpool Force Mains Replacement/Rehabilitation.
+In December 2017 the County Legislature (BR #194) authorized \$2.3 million for the engineering phase of Ley Creek/Liverpool Force Mains Replacement/Rehabilitation.
 A consulting engineer will investigate multiple options for replacement or rehabilitation.
 The investigation will also include evaluation of capacity for future need, land acquisition and the most robust pipe design for the longest service life.

-A consulting engineer was hired March of 2019.
-Construction is expected to begin in 2021.

-It is anticipated that legislative approval will be sought in October 2020 for construction in the amount of \$15.5 million.
+A consulting engineer was hired in March of 2019.
+It is anticipated that legislative approval will be sought in October 2021 for construction in the amount of \$15.5 million.

-Project: Metro WWTP 1978 Plant Annex Asset Renewal (NEW)
+Project: Metro WWTP 1978 Plant Annex Asset Renewal - Phase I